We Tasted Every Starbucks Frappuccino & This Is the Best

-So it seems that maybe the other tasters didn't like the plainness of just vanilla in general, not specifically this frappuccino.
+It seems that the other tasters didn't like the plainness of just vanilla in general, not specifically this Frappuccino.
 If we were to give a note, we'd say to order this one without whipped cream.
 Our tasters didn't think it needed that added level of sweetness.

 Double Chocolatey Chip Frappuccino

-It "tastes like a chocolate shake," said one taster and another similarly likened it to an "Oreo milkshake," which is clearly a superb compliment.
+It "tastes like a chocolate shake," said one taster.
+Another similarly likened it to an "Oreo milkshake," which is clearly a superb compliment.
 We definitely get the sense that more than the others, this frap was extremely shake-like—whether that's a good thing or a bad thing is for you to decide.

-The mocha frappuccino is another Starbucks classic.
-Coming in third for our taste-test, this frapp was definitely well-received by our team.
-The few complaints amongst tasters was it's slightly overpowering coffee flavor, but that's to be expected with a mocha frappuccino to some degree.
-Other than that, though the feedback on this frappuccino was extremely positive.
+The mocha Frappuccino is another Starbucks classic.
+Coming in third for our taste-test, this Frap was well-received by our team.
+The few complaints amongst tasters were about its slightly overpowering coffee flavor, but that's to be expected with a mocha Frappuccino to some degree.
+Other than that, though, the feedback on this frappuccino was extremely positive.

 "Delicious!
-A perfect mix of chocolate and frappuccino!
+A perfect mix of chocolate and Frappuccino!
 Not too much, not too little!" said one taster, while another said the drink "tastes like a dark chocolate shake.
 I'm into it."
-There's no question that this one will definitely be in our frappuccino rotation.
+There's no question that this one will be a regular in our Frappuccino rotation.

-Looking for a frappuccino that's not so typical?
-Though it definitely doesn't have any coffee flavor, The Strawberry Frappuccino checked all the boxes for most of our tasters.
-Three editors saw its resemblance to a "strawberry milkshake" and what's not to love about that?
+Looking for a Frappuccino that's not so typical?
+Though it definitely doesn't have any coffee flavor, the Strawberry Creme Frappuccino checked all the boxes for most of our tasters.
+Three editors saw its resemblance to a "strawberry milkshake," and what's not to love about that?

-It was definitely thicker consistency than some of the other frappuccinos we had, but that didn't seem to phase our tasters.
-Many did note that the drink "tastes almost like yogurt" and another said that it's "more milky than strawberry flavor, but it's delicious."
-This should definitely be a go-to if you're looking for something a little unique next time you're at Starbucks.
+This drink had a thicker consistency than some of the other Frappuccinos, but that didn't seem to faze our tasters.
+Many noted that the drink "tastes almost like yogurt," and one person said that it's "more milky than strawberry flavor, but it's delicious."

 Java Chip Frappuccino

-This drink definitely seemed to be tugging at the heart-strings a little bit with our tasters too as many noted the nostalgia they felt when taking a sip.
+This drink seemed to be tugging at the heartstrings with our tasters, too, as many noted the nostalgia they felt when taking a sip.

 "Taste like a breakup.
 This is what I used to always get after a breakup," said one of our editors.
-While another said almost the opposite, "tastes like young love."
-No matter the memories this frap brings back, it's one drink that will make you feel warm and fuzzy with every sip.
+Another said almost the opposite: "tastes like young love."
+No matter the memories this Frap brings back, it's one drink that will make you feel warm and fuzzy with every sip.